rscircus/drhousemeister/README.md

 It was created to clean up my *Downloads* folder from time to time.

-## Changelog
+## Changelog:

 ### [0.1.1] - 2015.06.15
 #### Added
-- filesort.py - presentations, archives
+- filesort.py - presentations, archives, databases

 #### Fixed
 - filesort.py - .docx extension bug in set